HritikAttri/tensorflow/README.md

-# A chatbot using LSTM model
+# A simple Q&A chatbot using LSTM

 The dataset for this model can be found [here](https://research.fb.com/downloads/babi/).